RT-AI-LAB/autogen/README.md

  * master/main will have the latest release branch

-# Steps to Setup the Deveolpment Environment
+# Steps to Setup the Development Environment

 ### **Prerequisites:**
-- You need to have Docker and Composer installed on your machine before proceeding with the setup.
+- You'll need to have Docker and Composer installed on your machine before you go ahead with the setup.
 - User should be in the docker group.
-    - To check if the user is in the docker group or not, run the command ```groups $USER```, if not, then run ```usermod -aG docker $USER```.
-If docker is not in the listed groups, then run ```groupadd docker``` and add user now using above-mentioned commands.
+    - To check if the user is in the docker group, run the command ```groups $USER```, if not, then run ```usermod -aG docker $USER```.
+If docker is not in the listed groups, run ```groupadd docker``` and add the user using the above-mentioned commands.
 - Following directories must be there
     - volumes/app/
     - volumes/ollama_models/